fleschutz/csv2hpp/README.md

 1. Export your database in CSV file format or fetch .CSV files directly.
 2. Adjust the CSV header line by adding the C++ datatype or SI literal in round brackets, e.g.: `NAME (string), AGE (int), DISTANCE (_km)`
 3. Execute: `./csv2hpp input_file.csv > output_file.hpp`.
-4. Include the .hpp file in your software project.
+4. Include the resulting .hpp file in your software project.

 Hints
 -----